 Student Accessibility Statement - Gulf Coast State College supports an inclusive learning environment for all students.
-If there are aspects of the instruction or design of this course that hinder your full participation, reasonable accommodations can be arranged.
-Prior to receiving accommodations, you must register with Student Accessibility Resources.
+If aspects of this course's instruction or design hinder your full participation, reasonable accommodations can be arranged.
+Before receiving accommodations, you must register with Student Accessibility Resources.
 Appropriate academic accommodations will be determined based on the documented needs of the student.
 For information regarding the registration process, email sar@gulfcoast.edu or call 850-747-3243.

-Recording Lectures - In accordance with federal and state privacy laws, students may record class lectures for their own personal educational use, in connection with a complaint to the college, or as evidence in internal or external legal proceedings.
+Recording Lectures - Under federal and state privacy laws, students may record class lectures for their personal educational use, in connection with a complaint to the college, or as evidence in internal or external legal proceedings.
 Students may not publish or upload the recordings or any components thereof without the knowledge and written permission of the faculty member.
-Failure to obtain permission to publish could lead to the students' having to pay damages, attorney fees, and court costs.
-For more information about what can be recorded, please see the guidelines in the GCSC Student Handbook.
+Failure to obtain permission to publish could lead to the student(s) paying damages, attorney fees, and court costs.